smurf667/test-tomcat-broken-subject/README.md

 # Broken subject caching in Tomcat?

+_UPDATE_ the problem has been fixed: https://bz.apache.org/bugzilla/show_bug.cgi?id=60824

-This web application reproduces an issue with the following setup:
+This web application reproduces an issue with Spring Security with a pre-authenticated scenario.

-- custom login module
-- Spring Security with pre-authenticated scenario

 It is necessary to _activate global security_.
 The embedded Tomcat is run inside the Maven JVM, thus the following `MAVEN_OPTS` must be set: